elastisys/terms/terms-of-service.md

 \* Response time from a qualified engineer measured from incident start or notification by the Customer

-\*\* Response time and target solutions times only applies between 06am and 22pm CET for Standard plan Environments.

-\*\*\* Environments with the Premium Plan are required to go through a go-live checklist before any uptime service levels are enforced.
+\*\* Environments with the Premium Plan are required to go through a go-live checklist before any uptime service levels are enforced.
 The go-live checklist tests whether the application can withstand maintenance windows and disaster recovery with acceptable downtime.
 The go-live checklist is located at <https://elastisys.io/compliantkubernetes/user-guide/go-live/>.

 † Response time and target solutions times only applies during Business Hours.
 This is needed in order to minimize unnecessary overtime and comply with the Swedish Working Hours Act (1982:673).